jonasns/scDivisionPro/README.md

 fs <- read.flowSet(fcs_files, transformation = FALSE, truncate_max_range = FALSE)
 ```

-Import metadata
+Import metadata.
 Metadata file should be in the in working directory.
 Needs to have sample_id, condition, and patient_id.
 It is possible to add even more if desired

 ```{r}
 md <- read_excel("Totalcell_metadata.xlsx")
 md
 ```

-import panel data
+Import panel data

 ```{r}
 panel <- "Totalcell_panel.xlsx"